milosptr/T-488-MAPP-A3/README.md

     - Age Certificate (PG rating)
 - Skeleton loading states for smooth UX
 - Bottom sheet modals for filter selection
+- **Upcoming Movies**: Browse upcoming releases sorted by release date
+    - Watch trailers directly in the app (for movies that have trailers)
+    - View release dates and movie posters
 - **Favourites**: Save movies to your favorites list with AsyncStorage persistence
     - Add/remove movies from any screen via heart button
     - Drag-to-reorder favorites list